 To put it simply, you will measure their ‘interest’ which will determine their grade in the Pardot scoring panel.

-Next move is on the Lead Grading feature, that helps us with identifying the prospects features which are most important to our business.
+The next move is on the Lead Grading feature, which helps us with identifying the prospects features that are most important to our business.